serpensalbus/MgnlDogs/docs/AdminCentral login/keycloak-sso.md

 !!! caution

-    This example does not have the leading "/" before the group names like shown in the [Magnolia SSO documentation](https://docs.magnolia-cms.com/magnolia-sso/2.0.5/index.html).
-In former Keycloak versions, there was the default option **"Full group path"** in the protocol mapper (for including the groups claim in the token).
+    This example does not have the leading “/” before the group names, as shown in the [Magnolia SSO documentation](https://docs.magnolia-cms.com/magnolia-sso/2.0.5/index.html).
+In former Keycloak versions, there was the default option **“Full group path”** in the protocol mapper (for including the groups claim in the token).
 As there is no use for Magnolia to receive a single string with several group names, this option is not needed.
     But if you somehow still are using "full path" groups, then the **mapping in config.yaml** must be adjusted (*/superusers* instead of superusers and */travel-demo-editors* instead of *travel-demo-editors*).

 ---